camrtn/F123-Spool-EEPROM-Tool/README.md

 # F123-Spool-EEPROM-Tool
-A software tool to interact with eeprom chips from material spools used with the stratasys F123 series of printers.
+A software tool to interact with eeprom chips from material spools used in the stratasys F123 series of printers.

 # Background Information